tldr-pages/tldr/pages/common/lynx.md

 `lynx -use_mouse {{example.com}}`

-- Forces color mode on, if available:
+- Force color mode on, if available:

 `lynx -color {{example.com}}`

-- Specifies a file to use to read/write cookies:
+- Specify a file to use to read/write cookies:

 `lynx -cookie_file {{example.com}}`